Archdiocese of Boston

 Early history

-Like the other British colonies, the Massachusetts colonies enacted legal restrictions on Catholics, Anglicans, Quakers, and other non-Puritan Protestants, as well as bans on Catholic worship.
+During the 17th century, the Massachusetts colonies enacted legal restrictions on Catholics, Anglicans, Quakers, and other non-Puritan Protestants.
+They also enacted specific bans on Catholic worship.
 By 1700, the British Province of Massachusetts Bay had made it a crime, with a potential life sentence, for a Catholic priest to reside in the colony.

-With the start of the American Revolutionary War in 1776, the rebel leaders needed to gain the support of Catholics for their cause.
-In addition, the alliance with Catholic France started shifting opinions in the colonies about Catholics.
+With the start of the American Revolutionary War in 1776, attitudes towards Catholics shifted in the American colonies.
+The rebel leaders needed to gain the support of Catholics for their cause.
+In addition, the alliance with Catholic France fostered a more favorable attitude among Americans towards Catholicism.
 The Constitution of the new Commonwealth of Massachusetts, written by future US President John Adams and ratified in 1780, established religious freedom for Catholics in the new state.
 With the Massachusetts constitution being the first state constitution in the United States, its framework of government became a model for the constitutions of other states and, eventually, for the federal constitution.

-In 1788, the Abbé de la Poterie, a former French naval chaplain serving in Boston, celebrated the city's first public mass in a converted Huguenot chapel at 24 School Street in Boston.
+In 1788, the Abbé de la Poterie, a former French naval chaplain, celebrated the city's first public mass in a converted Huguenot chapel at 24 School Street in Boston.
 It became Holy Cross Church, the first Catholic church in the Commonwealth.
-By 1800, two refugees from the French Revolution, Reverends Francis Anthony Matignon and John Cheverus, were ministering to the few Catholics in the region.
-They raised the funds to build a larger building, the Church of the Holy Cross.
-These buildings no longer exist, but they were the foundation of the Catholic Church in Massachusetts.
+By 1800, two refugee priests from the French Revolution, Francis Anthony Matignon and John Cheverus, were ministering to the few Catholics in the region.
+They raised the funds to build a larger building, the Church of the Holy Cross (since demolished).
+With the erection of the Diocese of Baltimore in 1789, Catholics in Massachusetts now came under American Catholic jurisdiction

 Formation